lwhiteley/react-push-menu/README.md

 It will be instantiated with the data object also passed in `onNodeClick` as a property (`this.props.data`).

 ## Notes/Todos
 - add task to deploy to gh-pages
-- allow override of node element and back button element
 - add more event handlers